om-prakash416/project2/README.md

 # git practice

-This project was created from local system
+This project was created from local system.